Elizalzate/ElizAlzate/README.md

 ## ⚡ Fun facts:
 * My first experiences were working in projects involving health care, like medical records and prescriptions.
 * Before going into this career path I wanted to be a doctor or a pilot.
 * I love cats, if I had a bigger house I would adopt more.
+I'm at full capacity right now but usually I rescue them and care for them until find foster/forever homes.

 <!--
 **Elizalzate/ElizAlzate** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.